awsdocs/aws-lambda-developer-guide/doc_source/configuration-layers.md

 ## Managing layers<a name="configuration-layers-manage"></a>

-To create a layer, use the `publish-layer-version` command with a name, description, ZIP archive, and a list of [runtimes](lambda-runtimes.md) that are compatible with the layer\.
+To create a layer, use the `publish-layer-version` command with a name, description, \.zip file archive, and a list of [runtimes](lambda-runtimes.md) that are compatible with the layer\.
 The list of runtimes is optional, but it makes the layer easier to discover\.

 ```
 $ aws lambda publish-layer-version --layer-name my-layer --description "My layer" --license-info "MIT" \